blab/blotter/blog/_posts/2020-10-13-predicting-seasonal-influenza-evolution.md

 In the second half of the training period, the metric received a strong negative coefficient, as we expected.
 When we applied the mean coefficient from the training period to out-of-sample data in the test period, we found that the distance from consensus metric outperformed LBI and performed only slightly worse than the antigenic drift metric.
 These results support findings from both of our studies.
-The consensus sequence is a more robust representative of the future than LBI, as shown in [Barrat-Charlaix et al.](https://www.biorxiv.org/content/10.1101/2020.07.31.231100v1).
+The consensus sequence is a more robust representative of the future than LBI, as shown in [Barrat-Charlaix et al. 2020](https://www.biorxiv.org/content/10.1101/2020.07.31.231100v1).
 However, experimental measurements of antigenic drift still provide more information about the future population than sequence-only metrics, as shown in [Huddleston et al. 2020](https://doi.org/10.7554/eLife.60067).
 We anticipate that this new distance from consensus metric could eventually replace the existing mutational load metric in a combined model with HI antigenic novelty.
 This new combined model could potentially provide better estimates of functional constraint (by limiting changes from the consensus) and antigenic drift (by using experimental measures of antigenic drift phenotypes.)